 5. Explore Venice

 If you’ve got a long layover, you may want to take advantage of your proximity to Venice.
-Exploring the mysterious canals and winding alleys will give you a true appreciation for this unique watery city.
+Exploring the mysterious canals and winding alleys will give you a genuine appreciation for this unique, watery city.

-Stroll through Piazza San Marco, the square where you’ll spot world-famous architecture and the iconic gondolas tied along the canal.
+Stroll through Piazza San Marco, where you’ll spot world-famous architecture and the iconic gondolas tied along the canal.
 Tour the Doge’s Palace for a peek into the height of the Venetian Empire.
 Visit the Rialto Market for fresh fish, fruit, and other local delectables.
-Tour the Accademia, art galleries that showcase the best in Renaissance art.
-The true atmosphere of the city reveals itself as you wander down quieter alleyways, away from the crowds.
+Tour the Accademia, an art gallery showcasing the best in Renaissance art.
+The authentic atmosphere of the city reveals itself as you wander down quieter alleyways, away from the crowds.
 Just keep an eye on the time – it’s easy to get lost in this wonderland!

 6. Get Connected

-Stay connected to friends and family, update your social media accounts or surf the internet courtesy of the airport’s free WiFi.
-If you have a long layover, you’ll want to use your time wisely, as there is currently a 6 hour time limit per device.
+Stay connected to friends and family, update your social media accounts or surf the internet using the airport’s free WiFi.
+If you have a long layover, you’ll want to use your time wisely, as there is currently a 6-hour time limit per device.
 Boo!

 You can get away with some sleep here, but if you’re staying overnight, expect a wake-up by police or security to check your passport and tickets.
-There are a few benches but they’re mostly wood, so not exactly comfortable.
-Extra layers and earplugs can combat against the airport chill and noise.
-Do note that travellers have reported that homeless or non-travellers seem to camp out at the airport too.
-If sleeping in a hotel is more your style, there are a few hotels within a 3-minute drive of the airport, and most offer free shuttle service.
+There are a few benches, but they’re mostly wood, so they’re not exactly comfortable.
+Extra layers and earplugs can combat the airport chill and noise.
+Do note that travellers have reported that homeless or non-travellers seem to camp out at the airport, too.
+If sleeping in a hotel is more your style, there are a few hotels within a 3-minute drive of the airport, and most offer complimentary shuttle service.
 See our Venice Marco Polo Airport Guide for locations and amenities.

 These are just a few things to do on a layover at Venice Airport.
-Visit our Venice Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+Visit our Venice Airport Guide for more information about services and facilities, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.